5/8/2025

 Sammy Chatterjee

-OK, good.
-And then just in relation to the wins that you mentioned in your prepared remarks and obviously, it's a pretty uncertain macro.
-So when you sort of are now looking at the pipeline of activity and engagement with customers, are you seeing any and I'm referring to automotive customers.
-Are you referring to seeing any push outs in terms of maybe the timelines of when you expect customers to decide on some of these engagements and wins, how they translate or how quickly they translate into wins?
+Okay, got it.
+And then just in relation to the wins that you mentioned in your prepared remarks, and obviously it's a pretty uncertain macro, so when you sort of are now looking at the pipeline of activity and engagement with customers, are you seeing any And I'm referring to automotive customers.
+Are you referring to seeing any push-outs in terms of maybe the timelines of when you expect customers to decide on some of these engagements and wins, how they translate or how quickly they translate into wins?
 Are you seeing any changes on that front, just given that they have multiple other things to sort of now take care of, I guess?

 speaker